adelasantosd/normtrace-disability-rights/references/case-law-notes/disability-rights-mexico.md

 - framing discrimination analysis;
 - identifying indirect or structural discrimination;
-- supporting arguments that a norm may be formally neutral but materially exclusionary.
+- supporting arguments that a domestic legal instrument may be formally neutral but materially exclusionary.

 ---